 Understanding the New Tax Regime in India

-The Union Budget 2025 continues to promote the New tax regime deductions introduced in 2020, emphasizing simplicity and lower tax rates without exemptions.
-Under the updated framework, individual taxpayers can now enjoy revised income tax slabs with increased rebate limits, making it more attractive than the old regime.
-For instance, income up to ₹7 lakh remains tax-free due to the enhanced rebate under Section 87A, and the basic exemption limit is ₹3 lakh.
+The Union Budget 2025 continues to promote the New Tax Regime deductions introduced in 2020, emphasizing simplicity and lower tax rates without the usual exemptions.
+Under the updated framework, individual taxpayers can now benefit from revised income tax slabs with increased rebate limits, making it more attractive than the old regime.
+For example, income up to ₹7 lakh remains tax-free due to the enhanced rebate under Section 87A, and the basic exemption limit has been set at ₹3 lakh.

-The tax rates have been rationalized—5% for income between ₹3–6 lakh, 10% for ₹6–9 lakh, 15% for ₹9–12 lakh, 20% for ₹12–15 lakh, and 30% above ₹15 lakh.
-Unlike the old regime, which allowed several deductions like HRA, 80C, and home loan interest, the new tax regime removes most exemptions to reduce complexity and improve compliance.
-The government has also increased the standard deduction of ₹50,000 for salaried individuals and pensioners under this regime.
+The tax rates under the new structure are rationalized: 5% for income between ₹3 lakh and ₹ 6 lakh, 10% for ₹6 lakh and ₹ 9 lakh, 15% for ₹9 lakh and ₹ 12 lakh, 20% for ₹12 lakh and ₹ 15 lakh, and 30% for above ₹15 lakh.
+Unlike the old regime, which permitted various deductions such as HRA, Section 80C, and home loan interest, the new tax regime removes most of these exemptions to simplify compliance.
+Still, it offers a standard deduction of ₹50,000 for salaried individuals and pensioners.

-Budget 2025 further incentivizes the adoption of the new regime by declaring it as the default option for all taxpayers, although individuals can still opt for the old system if beneficial.
-This shift aims to simplify tax planning, boost consumption, and reduce litigation.
-However, those with significant investments in tax-saving instruments may still find the old regime more favorable.
-Ultimately, the New Tax Regime in Budget 2025 represents a move towards a cleaner, more transparent tax structure, encouraging taxpayers to choose simplicity over tax-saving complexity.
+Budget 2025 further incentivizes the adoption of this framework by declaring it as the default option for all taxpayers.
+However, individuals still have the freedom to opt for the old regime if it better suits their financial situation.
+This shift is intended to simplify tax planning, boost consumption, and reduce litigation.

 Donation Deductions: Old Regime vs New Regime